 Virtual PC for Mac

-Third in place and free of cost is the Virtual PC for Mac which allows you to use Windows-only internet applications, access Windows networks and share files with Windows-based colleagues.
+The Virtual PC for Mac is third in place and free of cost, which allows you to use Windows-only internet applications, access Windows networks, and share files with Windows-based colleagues.

 It allows you to enjoy the features of both worlds.
 The only occasional problem is e drop-in processing speed; otherwise, it’s a pretty good bare-bones emulator.